List of 10 most impressive meteorite craters

 Currently (February 2013) there are confirmed 191 impact structures on Earth – but it is estimated that there should be several times more.

-It is important to note that new impact craters are found also by the help of application "Google Earth".
+It is important to note that new meteorite craters are found also by the help of application "Google Earth".
 In such a way have been found such beautiful impact crater as Kamil crater in Egypt and a possible impact structure – Hickman crater in Australia.
 From time to time new craters form as well – such as Carancas impact crater in Peru, which formed in 2007.

 Some world records